By Ger Rijff

-But it wasn’t just the photographs I would study each and every time I would browse thru Operation Elvis, it also contained a selection of black & white cartoons that had really grabbed my imagination.
+But it wasn’t just the photos I would study each and every time I would browse thru Operation Elvis, it also contained a selection of cartoons that had really grabbed my imagination.
 The one of him on stage, talking to Gladys, while hysterical girls jump down from the balconies, is a true piece of classic cartoon art!

 At the time I wasn’t aware Operation Elvis had been out before as a hardcover edition, back in 1960.
 Two different hardcover editions (as shown on top of this page) to be exact.
 The first in the US, in February of 1960, and the 2nd (the UK edition) in October of that same year.
 Both sporting different cartoon covers by one and the same artist: Dedini.

 The fabulous levels of hysteria surrounding this event have been reduced over time to a dry formula for creative decline.
 The fact was that Elvis had already succumbed to the Faustian embrace of former Hadacol patent medicine salesman ‘Colonel’ Tom Parker, as well as signing the fateful movie deal which would condemn him to almost a decade in the creative wilderness, before the celebrated day on 24 March, 1958 when he became US 53310761.